GREEK LOVE IN MODERN ITALY

-According to the Swedish photographer Nicola, who visited Naples in the 1970s and took stunning photographs of boys proudly disporting their beauty in minimal swimwear, during his first visit, there was still a flourishing prostitution scene of boys of 13 or 14 "who cruised Via Roma around midnight", but had disappeared by the time of his second visit.
+According to the Swedish photographer Nicola, who visited Naples in the 1970s and took stunning photographs of boys proudly disporting their beauty in minimal swimwear, during his first visit there was still a flourishing prostitution scene of boys of 13 or 14 "who cruised Via Roma around midnight", but it had disappeared by the time of his second visit.

 Destroyer magazine IX (Berlin, June 2009) p.15.